xsalagarcia/syncAndBackups/README.md

 # Working
-Synchronization tasks.
+Synchronization, incremental backup (and restore from), differential backup.

 # Developing
-Backup tasks (full and differential).
+differential backup restore

 # In a future.
-Full and incremental backup.

 Onedrive and other cloud services connections.

 SSH connections.